Darkstalkers: The Night Warriors: Reception

-The game was a hit in arcades, selling 24,000 arcade units.
+The game was a hit in arcades, selling 24,000 arcade units, making it one of the best-selling arcade fighting games.
 In Japan, Game Machine listed the game on their August 15, 1994 issue as being the second most-successful table arcade unit of the month.
 It went on to be the fourth highest-grossing arcade game of 1994 in Japan.
 In North America, RePlay listed the title as the most-popular arcade game in October 1994, while Play Meter listed it as the sixth most-popular arcade game the same month.
 It received a Gold Award from the American Amusement Machine Association (AAMA) for being one of America's top nine best-selling arcade video games of 1994.

-Darkstalkers: The Night Warriors was generally very well-received by critics upon release.
+Darkstalkers: The Night Warriors was generally very well received by critics upon release.
 VideoGames gave it the award for "Best Arcade Game" of 1994, while also being the second best game in the categories "Game of the Year" and "Best Fighting Game".
 GamePro gave it a positive review, saying that though it is similar to Street Fighter II, Darkstalkers is highly appealing due to its broad variety of characters, its anime-style art, and the ability to block in midair.
 Next Generation reviewed the arcade version of the game, and stated that "Superbly rounded out by a spooky soundtrack and plenty of high-impact background images, Dark Stalkers is a good, strong twist on old technology."